-Laser pointer If used to inflict harm, will be considered a weapon.
-Loitering To stand idly by without legitimate reason or business.
 Lynching Group activity involving physical violence.
 Misconduct Behavior not conforming to school rules/regulations.
-Non-forcible sex offense Unlawful, non-forcible sexual intercourse; or unlawful sexual exposure Obscene/Profane Offensive or degrading OSS Out of school suspension Other Offenses Problem behavior not specifically listed or defined in the student code of conduct Physical Altercation Any physical contact occurring with the intent to cause discomfort or an incidence of slight physical contact will constitute an altercation between students.
+Non-forcible sex offense Unlawful, non-forcible sexual intercourse; or unlawful sexual exposure Obscene/Profane Offensive or degrading oss Out of school suspension Other Offenses Problem behavior not specifically listed or defined in the student code of conduct.
+Physical Altercation Any physical contact occurring with the intent to cause discomfort or an incidence of slight physical contact will constitute an altercation between students.
 Physical contact of a threatening or provoking nature to another student.
-Printed or visual material containing the explicit description or display of sext organs or activity, intended to stimulate erotic rather than aesthetic or emot feelings Paging device (Per state law 59-63-280/Safe Schools Act) electronic summoning device will be confiscated Public Display of Affection Kissing, cuddling, necking or petting in public Refusal to Obey/Defiance Refusal to comply with established rules; disobedience or defiance of reasonable requests made by school personnel, chaperones/volunteers, or law enforcement officers.
+Pornography Printed or visual material containing the explicit description or display of sexual organs or activity, intended to stimulate erotic rather than aesthetic or emotional feelings Paging device (Per state law 59-63-280/Safe Schools Act) electronic summoning device will be confiscated Public Display of Affection Kissing, cuddling, necking or petting in public.
+Refusal to Obey/Defiance Refusal to comply with established rules; disobedience or defiance of reasonable requests made by school personnel, chaperones/volunteers, or law enforcement officers.
 Refusal to accept consequences such as after school detention or failing to report to in school suspension.
 Restitution In the case of serious acts of vandalism, students shall pay for damage done to buildings, equipment or other property of the school, staff, or other students before returning to school.
 Sexual Harassment Unwanted or unwelcome behavior of a sexual nature that includes touching, groping, patting, snapping a bra or pulling down someone's pants, as well as sexual or derogatory comments, sexually suggestive gestures or sounds, spreading rumors, offensive text messages or emails, or postings to social media.
 Students should report all incidents of sexual harassment to administration immediately.
+Threat To assault or commit any act which would cause a reasonable person to be put in fear of danger or harm.